onzfonz/comp227/src/content/8/en/part8b.md

 #### 8.1 Body mass index

-Create the code of this exercise in the file <i>bmiCalculator.ts</i>.
+Create the code of this exercise in the file *bmiCalculator.ts*.

-Write a function *calculateBmi* that calculates a [BMI](https://en.wikipedia.org/wiki/Body_mass_index) based on a given height (in centimeters) and weight (in kilograms) and then returns a message that suits the results.
+Write a function `calculateBmi` that calculates a [BMI](https://en.wikipedia.org/wiki/Body_mass_index) based on a given height (in centimeters) and weight (in kilograms) and then returns a message that suits the results.

 Call the function in the same file with hard-coded parameters and print out the result.
 The code